devbynak/norperfume/README.md

-# NOR | Luxury Car Fragrance Storefront
+# NOR PERFUME| Luxury Car Fragrance Storefront

 NOR is a high-fidelity, production-ready storefront designed for a luxury automotive fragrance brand.
 This project is built using a modern stack (Vite, React, TypeScript, Tailwind CSS) and is deeply integrated with the Shopify eco-system.